JacobRosenbaum/dev10-classwork/week-05/README.md

    * GuestRepository: interface
-     * holds the following methods as a contract for finding guest data
+     * holds the following methods as a contract for finding guest learn.house.data
        * findAll
        * findByGuestId
        * findByGuestEmail